corda/corda/docs/source/protocol-state-machines.rst

       @Suspendable
       private fun receiveAndValidateTradeRequest(): SellerTradeInfo {
-          // Wait for a trade request to come in on our pre-provided session ID. val maybeTradeRequest = receive<SellerTradeInfo>(sessionID)
+          // Wait for a trade request to come in from the other side val maybeTradeRequest = receive<SellerTradeInfo>(otherParty)
           maybeTradeRequest.unwrap {
               // What is the seller trying to sell us? val asset = it.assetForSale.state.data
               val assetTypeName = asset.javaClass.name
               logger.trace { "Got trade request for a $assetTypeName: ${it.assetForSale}" }

-              // Check the start message for acceptability. check(it.sessionID > 0)
               if (it.price > acceptablePrice)
                   throw UnacceptablePriceException(it.price)
               if (!typeToBuy.isInstance(asset))